 Bethan Palmer Bethan is a Java developer and a Java Champion.
 She has spoken at conferences including JavaOne/Code One, DevFest and NetBeans days.
 She has a degree in English Literature.

-How to read DICOM Image files in Java
+How to read DICOM Image files in Java (Tutorial)

 DICOM icon

 ImageIO does not support DICOM file types by default so you will need to use an ImageIO plugin or an external library.
-I will demonstrate using an Open source ImageIO plugin called TwelveMonkeys (which extends ImageIO to provide DICOM reading support), and using the JDeli Image Library.
+We will demonstrate using an Open source ImageIO plugin called TwelveMonkeys (which extends ImageIO to provide DICOM reading support), and using the JDeli Image Library.

 1. Download dcm4che plugin and install it.

 3. ImageIO will now be able to read a DICOM file into a BufferedImage.
-This syntax is like so:

-BufferedImage image = ImageIO.read(dicomFileOrInputStreamOrURL)
+BufferedImage image = ImageIO.read(file);

 1. Add JDeli to your class or module path. (download the trial jar).

-2. Create a File handle, InputStream pointing to the raw DICOM image.
+2. Create a File handle, InputStream pointing to the DICOM image.
 You can also use a byte[] containing the image data.

 3. Read the DICOM image into a BufferedImage